rafelafrance/traiter_efloras/README.md

     - `2` a number
     - `cm` is a unit notation
 - Then I group tokens.
 For instance:
-    - `1-2` is a range
-- Next I recognize a size trait:
-    - `1-2 cm` is a size notation which is made up of a range with units.
+    - `1-2 cm` is a range with units which becomes a size trait.
-- Finally, I associate the size with the plant part `Petiole` by scanning sentences for even larger pattern matches and a few simple heuristics.
+- Finally, I associate the size with the plant part `Petiole` by using a tree base parser.
+Spacy will build a labeled sentence dependency tree.
+We look for patterns in the tree to link traits with plant parts.
-    - One heuristic is that treatments typically (but not always) put the plant part being discussed at the beginning of a sentence.

-There are, of course, complications and subtleties not outlined above but you should get the gist of what is going on here.
+There are, of course, complications and subtleties not outlined above, but you should get the gist of what is going on here.

 ## Install
-You will need to have Python 3.8 (or later) installed.
+You will need to have Python 3.9 (or later) installed.
 You can install the requirements into your python environment like so:
 ```
 git clone https://github.com/rafelafrance/traiter_efloras.git
 cd traiter_efloras
-optional: virtualenv -p python3.8 venv
+optional: virtualenv -p python3.9 .venv
-optional: source venv/bin/activate
+optional: source .venv/bin/activate
 python3 -m pip install --requirement requirements.txt
 python3 -m pip install git+https://github.com/rafelafrance/traiter.git@master#egg=traiter
 ```